apache/skywalking/docs/en/api/metrics-query-expression.md

 Follow the input expression.

 ## AggregateLabels Operation
-AggregateLabels Operation takes an expression and performs aggregate calculation on its `Labeled Value Metrics` results.
+AggregateLabels Operation takes an expression and performs an aggregate calculation on its `Labeled Value Metrics` results.
 It aggregates a group of `TIME_SERIES_VALUES` into a single `TIME_SERIES_VALUES`.

 Expression:
 ```text